rackerlabs/support-how-to/content/how-to/rackspace-cdn/enable-log-delivery-in-rackspace-cdn/index.md

 because the system splits log files based on both time and log file size.
 All times in the logs are UTC.

-Within the gzip logs, the format of the entries is similar to National Center for Supercomputing Applications (NCSA) combined log format, but without cookies.
+Within the gzip logs, the format of the entries is similar to the National Center for Supercomputing Applications (NCSA) combined log format but without cookies.
 The dashes (-) denote fields that the NCSA combined log format dictates are present but that Rackspace CDN does not capture.
 For
 example:

     client_ip - - [day/month/year:hour:minute:second timezone] "method request HTTP_version" return_code bytes_sent "referrer" "user_agent"

-The following example shows log entries.
+### Example

-**Example: Log entries**
+The following example shows sample log entries:

     173.203.44.122 - - [15/07/2014:20:52:25 +0000] "GET
               /5142b6e5e57f760d7ff4-c591437fc634f2a98934b7738b8b8571.r93.cf1.rackcdn.